deseven/iCanHazShortcut/README.md

 Latest binary release can be downloaded [here](https://github.com/deseven/icanhazshortcut/releases).

 ## applescript support
-Right now only basic applescript support is available, you can enable or disable shortcuts like that:
+Use `list` command to get the full TSV list of shortcuts and their states.
+Use `enable`, `disable`, `toggle` commands to control state of shortcuts by their names.
+Use `enableID`,  `disableID`, `toggleID` commands to control state of shortcuts by their IDs.
+Here are some examples:
+`tell application "iCanHazShortcut" to list`
-`tell application "iCanHazShortcut" to enable "⌥D"`
+`tell application "iCanHazShortcut" to enable "⇧⌘L"`
-`tell application "iCanHazShortcut" to disable "⌥D"`
+`tell application "iCanHazShortcut" to toggleID 6`

 ## compiling from source
 iCHS created in [PB](http://purebasic.com) and depends on [pb-osx-globalhotkeys](https://github.com/deseven/pb-osx-globalhotkeys).